 - The Delaware Highlands Conservancy offers guided excursions on select weekends each January and February.
 Guided expeditions are great for first-timers.
 The events page on their website has all the information you will need to plan your outing.

 - The Eagle Institute is a great resource for finding active eagle nests.
 Eagle nests can become as big as six feet across and up to eight feet deep.
 Can you imagine seeing one out in the wild?
 There are a few places from New York to Pennsylvania that offer eagle nest viewing sites.
 Be sure to bring your binoculars and spotting scopes.

 - Did you know that almost 200 eagles migrate to this region every winter?
 For the best viewing of these amazing creatures, the time is now!
 January and February are best for viewing the eagles, as they begin to return to their nests in March.
 Do you plan to partake in eagle viewing this winter?
 Be sure to read the Institute’s eagle etiquette for tips.
 For example, it is recommended that you avoid disturbing the eagles and respect the natural surroundings during your outing.

-- Each year, the Eagle Institute offers an Eagle Watch Bus Tours are scheduled for January 8 and 15 as well as February 5 and 12.
+- The Eagle Institute’s Eagle Watch Bus Tours are scheduled for January 8 and 15 as well as February 5 and 12.
 This bus tour not only offers a scenic drive on a heated bus, but it is also a fantastic opportunity to learn about the eagles and their habitat from an experienced guide.
 Seats are limited and go quickly.
 To secure a reservation, call 570-226-3164.

 Plan an Eagle Watch Stay at The Settlers Inn!